Notebook: Undefeated Sounders to get added boost with return of Nouhou

-TUKWILA — Sounders center back Nouhou is expected to travel with the club for their road match against Minnesota United on Sunday.
+TUKWILA — Sounders center back Nouhou is expected to travel with the club for their road match Sunday against Minnesota United.

 Nouhou hasn’t appeared in a MLS match since a goalless draw against Austin FC in May.
 He played 43 minutes for his Cameroon national team during the international break in June and suffered an adductor injury while with the club.

 MLS will conclude a weeklong hiatus for international play this weekend, which gave Nouhou more time to heal.
-Sounders coach Brian Schmetzer hoped the same would work for center back Shane O’Neill, who has a hip flexor injury and missed the win against Houston on July 7, but O’Neill will not make the trip to Minnesota and could be out longer.
+Sounders coach Brian Schmetzer hoped the same would work for center back Shane O’Neill, who has a hip flexor injury and missed the July 7 win against Houston, but O’Neill will not make the trip to Minnesota and could be out longer.

 “He reminds me of (former Sounders defender) Zach Scott,” Schmetzer said Wednesday of O’Neill.
 “He could probably play now if I asked him to.
 He could play through some injuries, but it’s probably safer for him to just get this healed up and go again.
-(But) ask me after the next three games and we might have to bring him back early, you never know.”
+(But) ask me after the next three games, and we might have to bring him back early, you never know.”

 O’Neill was on the training field at Starfire Sports but Nouhou wasn’t.
 It’s part of an altered approach the club is taking to help field competitive rosters for matches despite having seven players injured and two playing for their national teams in the Gold Cup tournament.